All Episodes

 I mean, I guess very funny, but the sad part is everybody knows the mishandling of class.

-Oh, look at Treaties on Sunshine's lap.
+Oh, look, a treaty is on Sunshine's lap.

-Um of classified information.
+Of classified information.

-That is in its of itself a crime.
+That is in of itself a crime.

 What's so hard to figure out here?

-You know, and and that it drives me insane.
+You know, and it drives me insane.

-You know, and the Comey's insisting that it made him mildly nauseous to think his decision might have impacted the outcome of the election, but insisted he would not change his mind if asked again.
+You know, and Comey's insisting that it made him mildly nauseous to think his decision might have impacted the outcome of the election, but insisted he would not change his mind if asked again.

 It was a hard choice.